O'Hare International Airport

 Mobility-Wheelchair access at O'Hare is generally good and continues to improve as renovations and expansions take place.
 Parking, elevators, phones, restrooms, restaurants, bars and shops meet most access standards.

 Hearing-Visual paging is available only in International Terminal 5, adjacent to flight information monitors.
 Each phone bank has a volume control phone.
 Public TTY's are located on the upper and lower levels of each terminal and on each domestic concourse.
-Video pay phones will soon be installed in terminals and baggage claim areas.
+Video pay phones are also available in terminals and baggage claim areas.

 Vision-Directional and informational signs are large print, high contrast and non-glare.
 Braille and tactile signage identifies most restrooms.
 Elevators have audible signals and Braille/tactile signage for controls and hoistways.
 Airport information is not available in alternate formats.
 None of the restaurants or bars have Braille or large print menus.